• Skip to primary navigation

 Ingredients for the rum balls laid out

-I also used dried cranberries in place of the raisins, because I love their tang, but also they seem more Christmassy, but you can use whatever dried fruit you like in it.
+In these vegan rum balls, I also used dried cranberries in place of the raisins, because I love their tang, but also they seem more Christmassy, but you can use whatever dried fruit you like in it.
 And I'm not going to lie I've increased the rum quotient significantly.
 It's Christmas & this is not the time for being stingy with the rum.
 You can always sub in some orange juice if you don't want to make with rum.

 Rum balls on a platter